 Inputs, Required: Event ID, Event Filter, Event Reporting information.

-The Event ID parameter defines whether to notify the number of UEs registered with a network slice or the number of PDU Sessions established on a network slice.
+The Event ID parameter defines two events :

+Event 1: Whether to notify the number of UEs registered with a network slice or the number of PDU Sessions established on a network slice.

+Event 2: Whether to request the number of registered UEs, the number of LBO PDU Sessions to be enforced for a network slice subject to admission.

-The Event Filter parameter is the S-NSSAI for which the current number of UEs registered for a network slice or the current number of PDU Sessions established on a network slice or both are to be notified to the consumer NF.
-The Event Reporting information parameter defines whether the notification is threshold based (e.g. the notification is triggered when the current number of UEs or PDU Sessions with a network slice reaches a defined threshold value) or the notification is periodical (e.g. the notification is triggered at expiry of a periodic timer) and optionally the Immediate reporting flag.
+The Event Filter parameter, applicable to Event 1 and Event 2 is the S-NSSAI for which the current number of UEs registered for a network slice or the current number of PDU Sessions established on a network slice or both are to be notified to the consumer NF, or maximum the number of UEs registered with a network slice and the maximum number of LBO PDU Sessions established on a network slice.
+The Event Reporting information parameter, which is applicable for Event 1 only, defines whether the notification is threshold based (e.g. the notification is triggered when the current number of UEs or PDU Sessions with a network slice reaches a defined threshold value) or the notification is periodical (e.g. the notification is triggered at expiry of a periodic timer) and optionally the Immediate reporting flag.

 Inputs, Optional: Notification threshold, Notification periodicity.

-The Notification threshold parameter is optional.
+The Notification threshold parameter, applicable to Event 1 only is optional.
 It is provided when the Notification is threshold base.
 The notification threshold parameter may be a numeric value or a percentage of the maximum number of the UEs or PDU Sessions per network slice.

 The Notification periodicity parameter is optional.
 It is provided when the Notification is periodical.
 The Notification periodicity parameter defines the time between the notification periodicity.